Last updated on July 27th, 2021

 2. The Traditional Doors

-You can give your entry area a true Mexican feel by using a carved wooden door.
+You can give your entry area a true Mexican feel by using a colorful wooden door.
 You can even use these doors inside your home to give a warm, earthy feel to the décor.

 3. The Walls